 Balance-sheet prep: The operator converted accumulated reserves into share capital of about 250 billion kwanza this year, a classic pre-listing clean-up.

-Political stakes: The sale is the centrepiece of President João Lourenço’s ProPriv privatisation programme; price, valuation and first trading date are still to be set.
+Political stakes: The sale is the centrepiece of President João Lourenço’s ProPriv privatisation programme.
+Price, valuation and the first trading date are still to be set.

-The Unitel IPO moves to market this week, as Angola begins the roadshow to sell 15 percent of the telecoms giant it seized from Isabel dos Santos, once ranked Africa’s richest woman.
+The Unitel IPO moves to market this week.
+Angola is starting the roadshow to sell 15 percent of the telecoms giant it seized from Isabel dos Santos, once ranked Africa’s richest woman.
 The listing on Luanda’s BODIVA exchange is the boldest test yet of President João Lourenço’s privatisation drive.

 Unitel IPO — Luanda's Marginal waterfront skyline in Angola